NathanJC2/CipherToSilicon/README.md

    * ChatGPT 5.6 - Used to help in brainstorming ideas, structuring the project layout, and organizing the development roadmap.
    * Google Gemini 3.1 Pro - Used to assist in brainstorming interactive features, refining UI/UX concepts, and formatting project documentation.

 *All AI-generated outputs were thoroughly reviewed, edited, and validated by the project members to ensure historical accuracy, alignment with our project goals, and originality of the final product.
-The core concepts, research, and technical implementation remain the original work of Group 9.*
+The core concepts, research, and technical implementation remain the original work of the group.*

 ---